Reducing Marketplace Interference Bias Via Shadow Prices: The Model

 We will use $\tau$ to denote a scaling parameter and use the vectors $\mathbf{D}^{\tau} = (D_1^\tau,...,D_{n_d}^\tau)$ and $\bm{S}^{\tau}=(S_1^\tau,...,S_{n_s}^\tau)$ to represent respectively the total number of demand and supply units of each type during a matching cycle.
 The scaling parameter allows us to consider different regimes where supply and demand arrivals are rare (low $\tau$) or frequent (high $\tau$) and can be thought of as the marketplace density.
 For each $i$ and $j$, $D_i^\tau$ and $S_j^\tau$ are Poisson-distributed random variables with respective means $\lambda_i \tau$ and $\pi_j \tau$.

-\paragraph{Matching.} Given a set of supply and demand units, the platform solves a bipartite matching problem that assigns demand units to supply units with the goal of maximizing the total system value.
-Instead of writing down the matching problem that assigns individual demand units to individual supply units, we will instead leverage the fact that units of the same type are identical and consider an equivalent linear program (LP) that counts the number of matches of each pair of types given a demand vector $\mathbf{D}^{\tau}=\bm{d}$ and a supply vector $\bm{S}^{\tau}=\bm{s}$:
+\paragraph{Special case: bipartite matching.} Given a set of supply and demand units, the platform's goal is to assign each demand unit to a supply unit.
+In order to build intuition, we first present the special case where the platform simply needs to solve a bipartite matching (or transportation) problem.
+In this case, the platform's optimization problem given demand $\mathbf{D}^{\tau}=\bm{d}$ and supply $\bm{S}^{\tau}=\bm{s}$ can be written as:

-The decision variables $x_{i,j}$ indicate the number of demand units of type $i$ assigned to supply units of type $j$.
+The decision variables $x_{i,j}$ indicate the number of demand units of type $i$ {matched with} supply units of type $j$.
 Constraints~\eqref{eq:matching-demand} and \eqref{eq:matching-supply} ensure that the matching is feasible from both the demand and supply sides.
-A priori, the problem of interest is the integer program where the constraint \eqref{eq:matching-relaxed} is replaced by $x_{i,j}\in\mathbb{Z}_+$ for all $i$ and $j$.
-However, the constraint matrix of this problem is totally unimodular, so we can relax the integer constraints without changing the optimal solution.
-To avoid introducing more notation, we will use $\Phi(\cdot,\cdot)$ to represent both the LP itself and its optimal solution value, depending on the context.
+Because the constraint matrix is totally unimodular, we can ignore integrality constraints on the decision variables.